timothy-huang/my_blog/_posts/2022-05-17-How to add an email subscription form to your website with Jekyll and Netlify.md

 I know a lot of people like to use Github pages for their Jekyll websites, but I personally find Netlify to be easier to set up and updates are deployed more quickly.

-Sign up for a Netlify account [here](https://www.netlify.com/) (I know, I know, I just complained about signing up for new accounts).
+Sign up for a Netlify account [here](https://www.netlify.com/).
 Once you're in the dashboard, go to the Sites section to add a new site.
 You should be able to connect to the Github repo where you stored your website code, and Netlify will automatically re-deploy your website when you push to Github.

 # Step 1: Add an html form to your website